-- 10.1 Safety: The range must meet all the applicable State or Territory safety requirements.
+- 10.1 Safety: The Range must meet all the applicable State or Territory safety requirements.

-- 10.2 Range / Post Requirements: Host Branches / Clubs must have a range with facilities consisting of:
+- 10.2 Range / Post Requirements: Host Branches / Clubs should have a Range with facilities consisting of:

 - 100 metre Range

 - 50 metre Range

 - 25 metre Range

 Distances in yards may be used in lieu of metres if the Host Range has fixed target positions marked in yards.
-It is recommended that the range be able to accommodate a minimum of ten (10) shooting stations and target frames at the required distances.
+It is recommended that the Range be able to accommodate a minimum of ten (10) shooting stations and target frames at the required distances.